History of ACGF

 Establishment of ACGF

-Based on the success of CGF-A, donors decide to pursue an incorporation strategy in order to promote the facility’s institutional sustainability with the supervision of DEG.
+Based on the success of CGF-A, donors decide to pursue an incorporation strategy in order to promote the facility’s institutional sustainability.

 Establishment of SCSA